CIT2202/intro-to-sql/README.md

 * Select this database.
 At the moment it will tell you 'No tables found'

 ## Completing the practical work <a name="practical"></a>
-Select 'SQL Command' and enter the following SQL
+Select 'SQL' and enter the following SQL:

 ```sql
 CREATE TABLE films (